 On October 31, 2007, a plaintiff filed a purported stockholder class action in the United States District Court for the Northern District of California in which the Company and certain of its then officers, including one former officer who was a director at the time of filing, are named as defendants under the caption "Danny McCasland, Individually and on Behalf of All Others Similarly Situated v.
 FormFactor, Inc., Igor Y. Khandros, Ronald C. Foster and Richard M. Freeman."
 Subsequently, plaintiffs filed two other purported stockholder class actions in the United States District Court for the Northern District of California under the captions "Yuk Ling Lui, on Behalf of Herself and All Others Similarly Situated v.
 FormFactor, Inc., Igor Y. Khandros, Ronald C. Foster and Richard M. Freeman," and "Victor Albertazzi, Individually and on Behalf of All Others Similarly Situated v.
-FormFactor, Inc., Igor Y. Khandros, Ronald C. Foster and Richard M. Freeman," and "Victor Albertazzi, Individually and on Behalf of All Others Similarly Situated v.
 FormFactor, Inc., Igor Y. Khandros, Ronald C. Foster and Richard M. Freeman."
 The three actions have been consolidated.
 The plaintiffs filed these actions following the Company's restatement of its financial statements for the fiscal year ended December 30, 2006, for each of the fiscal quarters for that year, and for the fiscal quarters ended March 31 and June 30, 2007.
 In April 2008, the designated lead plaintiffs filed a Consolidated Amended Complaint.
 The plaintiffs claimed violations of Sections 10(b) and 20(a), and Rule 10b-5 of the Securities Exchange Act of 1934, alleging that the defendants knowingly issued materially false and misleading statements regarding the Company's business and financial results prior to the restatements.
-On July 25, 2008, the court granted the defendants' motion to dismiss the Consolidated Amended Complaint also alleges violations of Sections 10(b) and 20(a), and Rule 10b-5 of the Securities Exchange Act of 1934.
-The plaintiffs again claim that as well as regarding the development of the Harmony product line.
-Plaintiffs seek to recover unspecified monetary damages, equitable relief and attorneys' fees and costs.
+On July 25, 2008, the court granted the defendants' motion to dismiss the Consolidated Amended Complaint with leave to amend.
+On August 22, 2008 the designated lead plaintiffs filed a Second Amended Complaint.
+The Second Amended Complaint also alleged violations of Sections 10(b) and 20(a), and Rule 10b-5 of the Securities Exchange Act of 1934.
+The plaintiffs again claimed that defendants knowingly issued materially false and misleading statements regarding the Company's business and financial results prior to the restatement, as well as regarding the development of the Harmony product line.
+Plaintiffs sought to recover unspecified monetary damages, equitable relief and attorneys' fees and costs.
 Defendants filed a motion to dismiss the Second Amended Complaint on October 6, 2008, and a hearing on the motion was held on February 6, 2009.
-The court took the matter under submission and indicated a ruling would be forthcoming.
-The Company expects that the court will rule on the current motion to dismiss within the next several weeks.
+On July 14, 2009, the court issued a ruling granting the Company's and the other defendants' motion to dismiss the second amended complaint without leave to amend.
+On July 28, 2009, plaintiffs filed a Motion to Alter or Amend the Judgment and to Uphold a Revised, Narrowed Second Amended Complaint.
+The revised complaint does not contain the accounting and restatement allegations that were included in the Second Amended Complaint but asks the Court to uphold only the Harmony-related allegations.
+The hearing on the Motion to Alter or Amend the Judgment is currently scheduled for September 11, 2009.